mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 ```

-After defining the power system data, we generate an AC model that includes essential vectors and matrices for analysis, such as the nodal admittance matrix.
-This model is automatically updated with data changes and can be shared across different analyses:
+After defining the power system data, we generate an AC model with the vectors and matrices required for analysis, including the nodal admittance matrix.
+This model is automatically updated when the data changes and can be reused across analyses:
 ```@example 4bus
 acModel!(system)
 nothing # hide